dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 server anywhere that was Internet accessable.
 Java and MySQL fit these needs.
    MyJSQLView has expanded beyond the scope of MySQL and now supports alternate databases and plugins.
 The application only needs two other pieces of code, the JRE, Java Runtime Environment, and a JDBC, Java Database Connectivity, driver.
 The JDBC provides the driver interface between the Java SQL, structured query language, statements, and the database.
-As of the release of this version of MyJSQLView the application has been tested with the HSQL, MySQL, Oracle, and PostgreSQL databases.
+As of the release of this version of MyJSQLView the application has been tested with the HSQL, MySQL, Oracle, PostgreSQL, and SQLite databases.
 The application once installed can provide a much quicker access/update to a database than a web based interface frontend and MyJSQLView supports transaction locking.
-If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MySQL, Oracle, or PostgreSQL, database for viewing, adding, editing, and searching data MyJSQLView provides an alternative that is simple and easy to use.
+If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, and searching data MyJSQLView provides an alternative that is simple and easy to use.

    Dana M. Proctor
    Project Manager